abysmalocean/SelfDrivingCar_Term1/2_Project/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 #### 3. Describe how you trained your model.
 The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.

 I trained the model using the same as LeNet.
-Use Adam optimizer, learning rate 0.001 , BATCH_SIZE = 128, EPOCHS = 200
+Use Adam optimizer, learning rate 0.001 , BATCH_SIZE = 128, EPOCHS = 200, dropout rate is 0.4.

 #### 4. Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.

-For this project I have choose a well know architecture called LeNet, this perticular Deep Learning network has been shown it ability to image classification.
+For this project I have choose a well know architecture called LeNet, this particular Deep Learning network has been shown it ability to image classification.
 The learning rate is 0.001 after try and error.
-This deep network has shown it ability to distinguish the hand writting, it show also good for traffic sign calssification.
+This deep network has shown it ability to distinguish the hand writing, it show also good for traffic sign classification.

+What was the first architecture that was tried and why was it chosen?

+- The first mode I have chosen is the traditional LeNet model I have learned in the class.
+This model is simple and I have practiced this model also.

+What were some problems with the initial architecture?
+- There are not particular problem, just want to improve the total accuracy of the validation data set.
+After several round, I found out the accuracy of validation data set is not improving.

+How was the architecture adjusted and why was it adjusted?
+- I decide to add two dropout layer.
+And add more image by change the original image.
+I believe this because the model is too believe the training data.
+Dropout would be better choice.

+Which parameters were tuned?
+How were they adjusted and why?
+- two dropout layer added to the network, I have to choose the dropout rate.
+I have run the model several times in order to get the best result.

+What are some of the important design choices and why were they chosen?
+- add more image to the data set.
+  - more data set had been added to the tanning data set by translate, shear, and other effect to the original tanning image.

 My final model results were:
 * training set accuracy of 0.966